yuyang339/cs140e-21spr/labs/0-blink/README.md

 --------------------------------------------------------------------------
 #### 5. Run two pi's at once

-This part is simple:
+Configuring your second pi is a great way to re-enforce the steps above.
+Also you're going to want two working systems at all times.
+It will make it much easier to isolate what a problem is by swapping pi's and then (if needed) swapping components (e.g., switching SD cards).
+Finally, you will need two pi's for the networking labs.

+The steps:

   1. Configure your second pi as above.
 The microSD will likely have a different name.

+            # from the 0-blink directory
             % cp ../../firmware/* /media/engler/sdd1/
             % cp ../../firmware/bootloader.bin  /media/engler/sdd1/kernel.img
             % sync
-            # unplug and put into rpi
+            # unplug the microSD from your laptop and plug into your pi

-            # run hello since it doesn't need wiring
+            # as a quick test: run hello since it doesn't need wiring
             % pi-install part1/hello.bin
             find-ttyusb.c:find_ttyusb:55:FOUND: </dev/ttyUSB0>
             opened tty port </dev/ttyUSB0>.